payments industry landscape

 • ISOs – Independent Sales Organizations sell payment processing services on behalf of an issuing bank.

-• Payment Service Providers – helps merchants get a merchant account from an acquiring bank under its own merchant account agreement as a sub-merchant.
+• Payment Service Providers – helps merchants get a merchant account from an acquiring bank under its merchant account agreement as a sub-merchant.
 The PSP does not fund the merchant.
 The acquiring bank does that.

-• Payment Facilitator – helps merchants get a merchant account from an acquiring bank under its own merchant account agreement as a sub-merchant.
+• Payment Facilitator – helps merchants get a merchant account from an acquiring bank under its merchant account agreement as a sub-merchant.
 Unlike a PSP, a payment facilitator does fund a merchant.
-The merchant is issued its own Merchant ID (MID)
+The merchant is issued its Merchant ID (MID)

-• Payment Aggregator – helps merchants get a merchant account from an acquiring bank under its own merchant account agreement as a sub-merchant.
+• Payment Aggregator – helps merchants get a merchant account from an acquiring bank under its merchant account agreement as a sub-merchant.
 Does fund a merchant, but unlike a payment facilitator, the merchant is not issued its own Merchant ID (MID) and is set up under the aggregator’s MID.

 Less Cash